 Making perfectly cooked hard boiled eggs has never been easier thanks to your Instant Pot!
-With just a few minutes you can have a few or a lot of perfectly cooked eggs that peel easily too.
+With just a few minutes you can have a few or a lot of perfectly cooked Instant Pot Hard Boiled Eggs that peel easily too.

 The 5-5-5 method is the name given to eggs that are cooked like this and it stands for 5 minutes of High Pressure- 5 Minutes of Natural Release and - 5 minutes of an Ice Bath.